HerrMotz/bachelor-thesis/publication/main.typ

   $G P$ is a graph pattern,
   $D S$ is an RDF Dataset (essentially a set of RDF graphs),
   $S M$ is a set of solution modifiers and
   $R$ is a result form.
 A *SPARQL-SELECT query* is a SPARQL query, where $R$ is a _projection statement_.
-Furthermore, a SELECT query has requires a _projection variables_, which will be returned as results and a _selection-clause_ (indicated by the keyword `WHERE`), which contains Basic Graph Patterns (see @def:bgp).
+Furthermore, a SELECT query has requires a _projection variables_, which will be returned as results and a _selection-clause_ (indicated by the keyword `WHERE`), which contains Basic Graph Patterns @W3C_SPARQL_Formal_Definition.
 ]<def:sparql_query>

 #remark[
-  This implies, that a SPARQL query can query for a triple, which has a literal as its subject. #todo[How does this make sense?]
+  This implies, that a SPARQL query can query for a triple, which has a literal as its subject.
 ]

 Writing SPARQL queries is pretty straight-forward: The wanted structure is expressed in terms of the query language, and the unknown parts are replaced by variables.
 Say the user wants to know which universities Goethe went to.
 The matching query would look like @example:goethe_query.
+IRIs are enclosed within angle brackets.
 #figure(caption: "A SPARQL query to determine which educational institutions Goethe visited.",
   ```HTML
   PREFIX wd: <http://www.wikidata.org/entity/>